SDA-SE/cluster-image-scanner/docs/user/configuration/README.md

 # Skip scanning for an image in a namespace
-clusterscanner.sdase.org/skip_regex: 'mock-service:|mongo:|opa:' # especially useful for development clusters with development and production components at the same cluster clusterscanner.sdase.org/skip: true # to skip all images in the namespace
+clusterscanner.sdase.org/skip_regex: 'mock-service:|mongo:|opa:' # especially useful for development clusters with development and production components at the same cluster clusterscanner.sdase.org/skip: true # to skip all images in the namespace clusterscanner.sdase.org/skip: false # to scan all images in the namespace, in case the default is true

 # Object
 ## Skip scanning for all images in the pod